 Producing metal costs a lot, and it also takes a big toll on the environment.
 It consumes our limited mineral resources; it depends on mining, which can causes land degradation; it pollutes and consumes copious amounts of water; and it leaves an enormous carbon footprint in the way of tonnes of greenhouse gas emissions and fuel consumption during the production and transportation processes.
 In short, the less we rely on primary metal production, the lesser our impact on the environment will be.

 So what’s the best way to reduce our reliance on metal production?
 Recycling!
-Recycling scrap metals is a relatively simple process, and you might be surprised to find out just how many environmental and economic benefits it offers.
+Brisbane metal recyclers are turning towards recycling scrap metals, and it’s a relatively simple process, and you might be surprised to find out just how many environmental and economic benefits it offers.

 Reducing the environmental impact of metal production